HunterStevens/labs-engineering-standards/docs/topics/security.md

 Exceptions:

-- Non-user specific secrets (e.g. api keys, etc.) should be stored using secure services and provided to the application at runtime using environment variables.
+- Non-user specific secrets (e.g. API keys, etc.) should be stored using secure services and provided to the application at runtime using environment variables.